Budget Categories: Long list or short list?

 We’ll exclude housing payments / rent and auto payments from this since they’re included in the fixed expenses section.

-A point of clarification: The money in this budget category is not always an expense.
-Sometimes it’s just cash flow.
-For example, if you put $1,000 into your Roth IRA or your savings account, the money is staying with you.
-But these funds still need to be accounted for.
+The money in this budget category is not an expense per say.
+The money is staying with you.
+It’s just going to a different account on your balance sheet.
+For example, if you put $1,000 from your savings into your Roth IRA the money is staying with you.

-When you pay off debt with an interest rate, part of the payment is an interest expense and another portion goes to paying down the loan principal.
+Paying down debt can get a little complicated, because part of the payment is an interest expense.
+The other part goes to paying down the loan principal.
 We won’t worry about that nuance right now.
-Let’s just account for the full debt payment or transfer.
+Let’s just account for the full debt payment.

 Here are places your money can go to build your net worth: